 Specifically, O.C.G.A. §40-6-91 states that drivers must yield the right of way to any pedestrian who is within the road using a crosswalk.
 However, this statute also places a burden on pedestrians to not suddenly leave the curb in such a way as to make it impractical for a driver to yield.

 Indeed, most cases involving pedestrian accidents are a balancing act between evaluating the actions of drivers and those of pedestrians.
 O.C.G.A. §40-6-90 requires all passengers to follow traffic control signals in the same way as motorists.
-As a result, courts in Columbus pedestrian accident cases will evaluate the actions of all involved parties to determine who was at-fault for a collision.
+As a result, courts in Columbus pedestrian accident cases will evaluate the actions of all involved parties to determine who was at fault for a collision.
 This is especially important since state law says that a plaintiff who is more than 50 percent to blame for an accident cannot collect compensation.
 A Columbus pedestrian accident lawyer could help to explain the pedestrian safety laws and to prove that a defendant’s negligence was the cause of the accident.

-Proving that a defendant was negligent is only one part of a successful pedestrian accident claim.
+Similar to car accidents and other motor vehicle accidents, proving that a defendant was negligent is only one part of a successful pedestrian accident claim.
 A complete case will obtain all the compensation necessary to set things right.
 The important first step in this process is making an accurate measurement of one’s losses.

 Every pedestrian accident claim must center around a physical injury.
 These typically include broken bones, severe cuts, separated joints, and traumatic brain injuries.
 However, a plaintiff who stops with these losses may be selling their case short.